wad11656/mealSocial/README.md

 3. The `docker-compose` will spin up the `backend` server, followed by the `frontend` server.

 4. Wait until the `frontend` portion of the `docker-compose` completes.
-The final message displayed in PowerShell terminal should be:
+The final message displayed in PowerShell/terminal should be:

 ```bash
 frontend_1  |   App running at: